MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -RejectMessageOnShadowFailure
-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-The RejectMessageOnShadowFailure parameter accepts or rejects messages when a shadow copy of a message can't be created.
-Valid input for this parameter is $true or $false.
-The default value is $true.

-When this parameter is set to $true, messages are rejected with the SMTP code 450 4.5.1.
-When this parameter is set to $false, the message is accepted without making a shadow copy.

-The number of attempts to make a shadow copy of the message and where to make the shadow copy are controlled by the MaxRetriesForLocalSiteShadow, MaxRetriesForRemoteSiteShadow, and ShadowMessagePreferenceSetting parameter settings.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The RejectMessageOnShadowFailure parameter specifies whether to accept or reject messages when shadow copies of the messages can't be created.
 Valid values are: